Insomnia Sleep Pranayam

 - Use your thumb to close right nostril.
 Fill your lungs by taking breath through your left nostril only.

-- After fully filling your lungs, close your left nostril with small and ring finger.
+- After fully filling your lungs, close your left nostril with the small and the ring finger.

 - Open right nostril and fully expel the breath inside.
 Keep the breath out for two or three seconds.